ZhipengCai/Demo---Deterministic-consensus-maximization-with-biconvex-programming/README.md

 + The runtime of random methods is exponential to the proportion of outliers and the dimension of the problem.
 If you know that your robust fitting problem does not have a large proportion of outliers (e.g. < 50%) and a large dimension (say within 10), random methods are very efficient and usually provides reasonable results.
 Use method 4~6 for this case.

 + The runtime of deterministic methods is linear to the size of input data.
 They are fast if the data size is not extremely large.
-If you have small/ moderate sized data but with high outlier rates, try deterministic methods.
+If you have small/moderate sized data but with high outlier rates, try deterministic methods.
 Try SS if you want the highest efficiency.
 IBCO usually returns the best solution among all deterministic methods.

 + Use Random methods + IBCO if you want the best solution.
 IBCO is highly suitable for refining the solution of other local methods.
 Usually it is capable of increasing the consensus size of a random method by more than 10%.
 In practice, if you have a high outlier rate or a high dimension, you can terminate random methods earlier and give the current best solution to IBCO.